 Del Grande also approached Mona and Ahmed, a Syrian and Palestinian from Yarmouk.
-They lived in Libya for five years with their children before leaving for Lampedusa.
-With their children also born stateless, they fled to Europe hoping to give their family a freedom they never knew.
+They lived in Libya for five years with their children before leaving for Lamepedusa.
+With their children born stateless as well, they fled to Europe hoping to give their family a freedom that they never knew.
 Once they too agreed to join, Del Grande asked everyone to dress up in their wedding outfits and took them to the hairdresser.

 “I told the barbers that Tasneem and Abdullah just got married and to make the entire family look beautiful,” said Del Grande.

 Everyone looked ready for a wedding, but they still needed friends to come along for the ruse to be complete.
 They were all eager to find the protection that Sweden would offer, so they needed to quickly find others willing to join their risky operation.

 “The subject line read 'Top Secret,'” said Valeria with a smile, a 32-year-old Italian legal scholar from the University of Milan.